Mountain Man Breakfast: Easy Dutch Oven Camping Recipe

 Get more Dutch oven camp cooking tips so you’re cooking like a pro!

 Step 3.
 Fry the meat and veggies.
-The next step in making this mountain man Dutch oven recipe, is to fry the sausage till golden brown, then add the veggies, brown hash browns, pour eggs over the top of the sausage mixture and bake.
+The next step in making this mountain man breakfast, is to fry the sausage till golden brown, then add the veggies, brown hash browns, pour egg mixture over the top of the sausage mixture and bake.

 Camp Cooking Tip: To ensure even baking in your Dutch oven camping recipes, rotate the camp oven throughout the cooking time so everything cooks evenly.
 1/4 turn for the bottom (say clockwise) then 1/4 turn in the opposite direction for the lid (this would be counterclockwise.)